anthonysikaneta/ssmAngular/Readme.md

 # ssmAngular

   A scene state manager for angular projects.
+Conceived, designed, and authored by Justin Mooser.

 ## Installation